Colonel Bogey’s TM Statistics

 - Sean O’Hair won the Quail Hollow Championship (April 30-May 3) with a GNS of -21 which would have tied him with four others for 3rd place.
 Brandon de Jonge also had a GPS of -21 and he tied for 44th place.

 - Tiger Woods won the BMW Championship with the lowest GNS (-23).
 J. D. Holmes finished first in two categories, driving distance and most bogeys.
-He finished 67th on the money list.
+He finished 67th.

 - Phil Mickelson won The Tour Championship with the lowest GNS (-20).
 Phil had an eight on a par four hole in the first round.
 Who said Phil can’t be patient, at least for one tournament?